 Lessons learned?
 Just like every intrusion we investigate, it always comes down to low-hanging fruit that falls under the Best Practice recommendations that we consistently point out in our Pre-Data Breach Assessments.
 Had they implemented procedures in advance, these kinds of vulnerabilities would never have had the chance to be exploited.

 Case Study 4 – Gone Phishing

-Our final case study this week revolves around the loss of nearly $250k that evaporated from our client’s bank account overnight.
+Our final incident response case study this week revolves around the loss of nearly $250k that evaporated from our client’s bank account overnight.
 It highlights the dangers in shared credentials, and how easy it is to be fooled by creative social engineering.

 Our story starts with a routine visit to the web-site of our client’s bank.
 The bank, always concerned about security, provided true two-factor authentication to its business clients who used ACH transactions and wire transfers that could be initiated and approved on-line.
 This two-factor authentication consisted of the typical user credentials as well as an RSA token (6 digit number) that is continually regenerated every 60 seconds.
 To gain access to the bank’s site the credentials needed to be entered correctly as well as the right key generated from the RSA token.

 Upon attempting this the first time during the day our client successfully authenticated but then was presented with a message that the site was temporarily down for maintenance and the user should attempt again in a few minutes.
 This continued for 5 attempts over the next hour, when finally the client contacted the bank to find out why their site was down, only to learn that the site wasn’t down.
 Flash forward 18 hours and the next morning four ACH transactions had been entered and approved amounting to close to a quarter of a million dollars stolen from the client’s bank account.